reshama/git-intro-workshop6-datanauts/git_2_setup.md

 `git config --global user.email "myname@email.com"`

 ## 2. Create a Directory for Git Repos
-* navigate to your home directory where you want to create a directory for the git work.
+Navigate to your home directory where you want to create a directory for the git work.
 For me, it is:  `/Users/reshamashaikh`
 <kbd> cd /Users/reshamashaikh </kbd>
 * create a directory: